nkordis/projects-api/infra/README.md

 # Terraform Setup and Initialization

 This README provides step-by-step instructions for setting up and running Terraform commands for both the setup and deploy stages using Docker Compose and aws-vault for managing AWS credentials.
+This project uses Terraform to set up various AWS resources, including S3 for state storage, DynamoDB for state locking, and ECR for Docker images.
+The setup commands described below should be run by administrators to configure these resources.
+The deployment commands will be run from the CI/CD pipeline.

 ## Prerequisites